Legal online gambling with

 It's still relatively early days in terms of legal online sports betting and online casino gambling in the US.
 But competition is already strong in the states that have launched.

-New Jersey, Pennsylvania, West Virginia, Indiana, and New Hampshire are home to many of the world's best gambling operators.
+New Jersey, Pennsylvania, West Virginia, Indiana, Colorado and New Hampshire are home to many of the world's best gambling operators.
 This means eager-to-wager Americans, like yourself, have many options when it comes to choosing an online sportsbook or casino site.

 Too much choice can be a problem though, especially when you're not entirely sure what makes one different from another.
 That's where we come in.